ikorb/tapecart/README.md

     This directory contains the source code for the firmware running on the tapecart.

+* hardware

+    This directory contains schematics and layout for various hardware variants of the tapecart.

 * mass-programmer

     This directory contains schematics, layout and software for a